hackclub/hackpad/hackpads/Full-Size Hackpad.V1/README.md

 # Full-Size Hackpad.V1
 Finally completed my Hackpad consisting of 16 keys and a 0.91" OLED after lots of research and routing lol!
 ![HackpadV1-PCB v1](https://github.com/user-attachments/assets/5e8024fc-5402-4d5d-a6f2-d0932fe3c81d)
+(* Branding on Case is on the bottom side of the Case)

 ### Inspiration